-- 6.3.1 The Council hereby establishes the following Regulatory Committees: - 6.3.1.1 Practice Inspection Committee; - 6.3.1.2 Professional Conduct Committee; and - 6.3.1.3 Public Accounting Licensing Board. - 6.3.2 Subject to the Regulations, the Council shall appoint, for such term as it may specify, the members of the Practice Inspection Committee, the Professional Conduct Committee, and the Public Accounting Licensing Board, none of whom shall be Council Members.
+- 6.3.1 The Council hereby establishes the following Regulatory Committees: - 6.3.1.1 Practice Inspection Committee; - 6.3.1.2 Professional Conduct Committee; - 6.3.1.3 Public Accounting Licensing Board; and - 6.3.1.4 Public Accounting Standards Committee.

-- 6.3.3 Each Regulatory Committee shall have all of the powers and duties set out in the provisions of the Act, by-laws, Regulations, and PAC Standards applicable to the Regulatory Committee. - 6.3.4 The Council may establish and disband additional Regulatory Committees as it may determine from time to time.
+- 6.3.2 Subject to the Regulations, the Council shall appoint, for such term as it may specify, the members of the Regulatory Committees, none of whom shall be Council Members. - 6.3.3 Each Regulatory Committee shall have all of the powers and duties set out in the provisions of the Act, by-laws, Regulations, and Public Accounting Standards applicable to the Regulatory Committee. - 6.3.4 The Council may establish and disband additional Regulatory Committees as it may determine from time to time.